 So if you want to be safe and ensure that exercise won’t hurt your sleep, make sure you are working out in the morning or afternoon.
 A good rule of thumb for most people is to avoid working out within three hours of when you will be going to bed.

 However, there are differing opinions here.
 Just as some individuals and studies have found that late-evening exercise hurts sleep, others have found that it can help it.
 Since the results and studies vary, it is best to exercise whenever you have the time and motivation.
-Some studies have show that stretching before bed can improve sleep quality.
+Some studies have shown that stretching before bed can improve sleep quality.

 Also, it’s easy enough to stop working out right before bed if you begin to experience some negative consequences.
 So simply do what works best for you, and listen to your body.
+Here are some other tricks to help you sleep.

 Does Sleep Impact Exercise?